 There are two Metro stations from which you can access the Bois de Boulogne; Porte d’Auteuil (Line 2) and Porte Dauphine (Line 10).
 Both Metro Stations are a good walk from the lakes so you will need to be prepared for a 10-15 minute walk (or a quick taxi ride) before you enjoy the beauty of the park landscape around Lake Inferieur.
 On the way back, if you haven’t already visited the Arc de Triomphe and walked down the hill along the Champs Elysee, you can jump off the metro two stops along at Charles De Gaulle station.

-Of course if you prefer a more landscaped beauty in your garden where you can do some civilized strolling around, you cannot do any better than a visit to the Luxembourg Gardens.
+Of course if you prefer a more landscaped beauty in the gardens you visit where you can do some civilized strolling around, you cannot do any better than a visit to the gorgeous Luxembourg Gardens.